HealthPartners

 The Design Process

-This was a high visibility project that involved many internal stakeholders alongside several third party vendors.
-I facilitated a series of hour long brainstorming sessions with stakeholders in order to understand and calibrate all party’s objectives.
-These sessions were done in a Miro board where each participant provided their insight via sticky notes.
-Due to privacy concerns I’m unable to share this board.
-Below are three rough designs that I made based off stakeholder feedback, best design principals and honoring the existing Health Partners design library.
+This proposed redesign is a complex and high-visibility project which involved many internal stakeholders and several third-party vendors.
+I facilitated a series of six hour-long brainstorming sessions with multiple stakeholders to understand and calibrate all objectives.
+I conducted these sessions in a Miro board where each participant provided their insight via sticky notes.
+Below I share three potential designs I created.
+While I made them, I ensured I implemented stakeholder feedback, the best design principles, and honored the standards of the Health Partners pattern library.

 Design process — content audit and wireframes Design process — mid-fidelity iterations Design process — high-fidelity screens